 This machine has a big thumbs up for me.
 It is high-end at a cost of £599 but unlike other brands, it comes with a 5 year guarantee which makes it a sound purchase.

-This post was a collaboration with AEG.
+This post was a collaboration with Euronics.
 All thoughts and comments are my own.

 Pippa Jameson is an experienced Interior Stylist, Art Director, Consultant and TV Designer who has worked in London and abroad for the past 20 years.
 This site was started as a way for Pippa to share her industry knowledge of current interiors news and trends, whilst having a behind the scenes glimpse of a life in the day of a Stylist.